Zhrack/Drunken-Dice-Tavern/content/Solo Games/Depths of Zhintaras - SWADE/Session 3.md

 > Is the fuel of Gultag all depleted?
 (Unlikely) Weak no. DD: 6.
 >

-> After checking their lanterns, they discover how some kind of reddish rust has overgrown the lantern of [[Drukmor]], consuming its light and all the fuel (3 pints).
+> After checking their lanterns, they discover how some kind of reddish rust has overgrown the lantern of [[Drukmor.excalidraw]], consuming its light and all the fuel (3 pints).
-> After quickly checking [[Gultag]]'s one, they discover a similar rust starting to grow, but they see the effects on the fuel as well, leaving them with roughly 2 pints from the 5 Gultag was carrying.
+> After quickly checking [[Gultag.excalidraw]]'s one, they discover a similar rust starting to grow, but they see the effects on the fuel as well, leaving them with roughly 2 pints from the 5 Gultag was carrying.
 >
 > Gultag lights up the lantern and they quickly reach for the corridor, hoping to leave the blood rust behind.